Join now to get access

 We have lots of great printables for our members.

-Our parenting course will be coming out in a few weeks so we wanted to make sure all non-parents know that we’re not just about the kids!
+Our parenting course is out, so we wanted to make sure all non-parents know that we’re not just about the kids!
 We have lots of resources for non-parents, singles, and couples.
 Click here to request a free chapter from the ebook/audiobook version.
 Aspie Family members will have access to the complete book and video course here.

 It seems like as soon as you reach a certain age or a certain number of years in a relationship, you’ll start getting the question, “So when are you thinking about having kids?”
 Our favorite come back to that one was, “How soon do you need to know?”
 It’s not downright rude but it makes the person stop and think about what they just asked and why.